System Context

 The system was originally built as an internal operational platform supporting a network of online stores operating across multiple European Union countries.

-The platform serves as a centralized sales and integration system, enabling:
+Comers serves as a centralized sales and integration system, enabling:

 - integration of multiple online stores,

-- integration with marketplaces (e.g., Amazon, eBay),
+- integration with marketplaces (e.g. Amazon, eBay),

-- order lifecycle management,
+- full order lifecycle management,

 - inventory and warehouse management,

-- returns processing,
+- returns handling,

 - service and warranty workflows,